What’s with the name?

 Android tablets allow serial communication over USB without any special authentication hardware.
 If having a hard-wired connection to SD-Remote is important to you, consider using an Android tablet with your 8-Series Mixer-Recorder.

 Can I use Sound Devices Wingman?

 Wingman is for 6-Series and MixPre only.

 Can I use a USB Keyboard, SD-Remote, and a Control Surface at the same time?

 USB hubs are supported on the USB-A connector.
 This means that you can connect to a hub with multiple supported USB devices and use them simultaneously.
 This allows you to run SD-Remote, a USB Keyboard, a supported USB Controller, USB lights, etc… We have not tested USB Hamster wheels, USB exercising dogs, USB warming gloves, or any other such devices.

 What SuperSlot accessories are available for the 8-Series?

-The SL-2 Dual SuperSlot Wireless Module, designed for 8-Series mixer-recorders, will be released in Q2 of 2020.
+The SL-2 Dual SuperSlot Wireless Module, designed for 8-Series mixer-recorders, is available now!
 Read about the SL-2 here.